nazavode/zirkon/docs/source/first-steps.rst

  [sub]
      x = 1

-The *set_defaults* method is a shorthand for explicitly adding options to the ``defaults`` attribute:
+The :py:meth:`Config.set_defaults` method is a shorthand for explicitly adding options to the :py:attr:`defaults` attribute:

  >>> config.defaults["g"] = 9.8
  >>> config["g"]
  9.8

-Anyway, if defaults are disabled, the *set_defaults* still works, and it behaves like normal key setting:
+Anyway, if defaults are disabled, the :py:meth:`Config.set_defaults` still works, and it behaves like normal key setting:

  >>> config = Config(defaults=None)
  >>> config.set_defaults(a=1)